kaiyi27/tp/docs/UserGuide.md

 Format: `schedule INDEX md/DATE mt/TIME mdur/DURATION ma/AGENDA mn/[NOTES]`

-* Schedules meeting with a person at the specified INDEX.
+* Schedules meeting with a person at the specified `INDEX`.
 The index refers to the index number shown in the displayed persons list.
 * Meeting notes are optional and can be used to represent any additional information that might be useful for the meeting.
 * You can schedule multiple meetings as well, further details are included [below](#managing-meetings)